3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 **fallbackvalue**:

 If this attribute is set, any undefined result MUST be evaluated as the value.
-If this attribute is not set, any undefined result MUST be evaluated to zero.

 ### 4.2.2 Color element